PeterOste/Portfolio/README.md

 # Peter Ostertag's Portfolio Website
 This is a single page portfolio website for my own use as an aspiring software developer.
-It will showcase my future work with links to what I have worked on as well as have clear ways to get in contact with me and view my resume.
+It will showcase my future work with links to what I have worked on as well as include clear ways to get in contact with me and view my resume.

 ## Github Pages URL